franvillamil/muniSpain/readme.md

 ### Municipality codes

 In addition, the `name_to_code()` function translates municipality names into INE codes.
-At the moment, the database includes all official names from INE, which includes those in different languages (e.g. Puente Nuevo, A Pontenova) and previous denominations (e.g. Casas Viejas, Casavieja).
-This is work in progress and will soon include more denominations for each municipality, particularly with regards to spelling differences and multi-word names (e.g. 'El Franco', 'Franco, El', 'Franco (El)') which sometimes appear differently.

-`name_to_code()` takes two arguments, a string or character vector `muni` with the municipality names and, optionally, a vector of the same length `prov` (default = NULL) specifying the province.
+It takes two arguments, a string or character vector `muni` with the municipality names and, optionally, a vector of the same length `prov` (default = NULL) specifying the province.
 If no province is entered but two municipalities with the same name are found, the function will return an error and ask for the province.

 ``` r
 name_to_code("Oviedo")